Significant Economic Presence: Widened Tax Scope for Non–Residents

-- Revenue – Linked : Transaction in respect of any goods, services, or property carried on by a non – resident with any person in India including provision of download of data or software in India, if the aggregate of payments arising from such transaction or transactions during the previous year exceeds the prescribed threshold limits as may be prescribed; or
+- Revenue – Linked : Transaction in respect of any goods, services, or property carried on by a non-resident with any person in India including the provision of download of data or software in India, if the aggregate of payments arising from such transaction or transactions during the previous year exceeds the prescribed threshold limits as may be prescribed; or

-- User – Linked : Systematic and continuous soliciting of business activities or engaging in interaction with number of users in India as may be prescribed.
+- User–Linked : Systematic and continuous soliciting of business activities or engaging in interaction with several users in India as may be prescribed.